enzokro/clck10/_pages/about.md

 permalink: /about/
 ---

-Researcher from Ecuador, working on RF applications with ML, speech, and video processing.
+Researcher from Ecuador working on RF applications with ML, speech, and video processing.